 Here are our picks for Best Inexpensive Thanksgiving cooking tools that will make your day easier, tools I’m certain you’ll be reaching for throughout the year.

 If you will be roasting a turkey, you need a reliable roasting pan.
-Granted, this is not a small item (it is 16 x 13 x 3) so make sure you have a handy place to store it between uses.
-KitchenAid 3-Ply Stainless Steel Roaster is not the cheapest roaster out there (nor the most expensive, by a long shot), but it is our pick for best—at any price.
+Granted, measuring in at 17 x 13 x 3 inches this is not a small item so make sure you have a handy place to store it between uses.

 There are few things quite as mysterious as knowing when a turkey is done to perfection—not raw in the middle and not overdone so it is dry-as-dust, either.
 Wiggle a drumstick?
 Press on the thigh?
 Probably not the wisest way to turn out a perfectly roasted bird.

 The easiest and most reliable way to serve a perfectly roasted bird is with a probe alarm.
-You simply insert the probe when you put the turkey in the oven and then sit back and wait for it to reach the temperature you have designated.
+You simply insert the probe into the turkey’s thigh before you put it in the oven and then sit back and wait for it to reach the temperature you have designated.

-ThermoWorks ChefAlarm is our pick for the best probe thermometer out there.
-It’s a few dollars more than the cheapest thing you could find, but this is the probe thermometer you will use and rely on for years—decades—to come.
+This Oneida Digital Probe Thermometer is our pick for the best inexpensive option.
+For the money, it really is the best option.
+This is the probe thermometer you will use and rely on for years—decades—to come.
 It is super accurate, reliable and durable, too.

-A more inexpensive but super easy-to-use and reliable thermometer option is the ThermoWorks ThermoPop digital display food thermometer.
+A more expensive but super easy-to-use and reliable thermometer option is the ThermoWorks ThermoPop digital display food thermometer.
 This rotating display pocket thermometer rotates the display in 90-degree increments.
 Hold the ThermoPop in either hand or read it when it’s upside down.
 Any angle is convenient.
 To test the food item’s temperature, simply insert then wait for 3 to 4 seconds for a digital display.
-Comes in a choice of 9 cool colors.
+Comes in a choice of 9 cool colors and makes for an excellent gift for that very serious home chef or grill master on your Gift List!

 It’s a big problem that only a fat separator can solve.
 This handy 4-cup OXO Good Grips Fat Separator works like a charm.
 Just make sure you don’t misplace that red rubber stopper that sits in the spout (watch the video).
 You’ll use this handy fat separator continuously through the year to remove fat from any liquid, but also as a measuring cup for liquids.